-Once Again We’re Giving Back to the Mountain Trails we Love so Much by Literally Rolling Up Our Sleeves and Working on Them!
+Ayuh, We’re Again Giving Back to the Mountain Trails we Love so Much by Literally Rolling Up Our Sleeves and Working on Them!
 Wanna Help?

-Here are the details about our “Fifth Annual Trails Day”
+Here are the details about our “Sixth Annual Trails Day” you need to know:

 - What: Perform trail work using the latest and greatest best practices on a local trail (to be determined).